najaeda/naja-verilog/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ***
 ## Introduction
-Naja-Verilog is a structural (gate-level) Verilog parser and can be used to read synthesis generated netlists (for instance Yosys or Vivado).
+Naja-Verilog is a structural (gate-level) Verilog parser and can be used to read synthesis generated netlists.

-This project primarly purpose is to offer  be used in conjunction with [Naja](), however both projects are not tied and Naja-Verilog can be integrated in any project needing structural verilog support.
+This project primarly purpose is to offer  be used in conjunction with [Naja](https://github.com/xtofalex/naja), however both projects are not tied and Naja-Verilog can be integrated in any project needing structural verilog support.

 ### Acknowledgement
 [<img src="https://nlnet.nl/logo/banner.png" width=100>](https://nlnet.nl/project/Naja)